heymaster422/waitlistify-comp584/README.md

 ## How to run Waitlistify
 1. Our website uses **Laravel**, **Docker**, and **SQL(specificially using MySQLWorkbench)**.
 Please install the required software and composers.

-2. To use the website, simply clone the repository and in your ubuntu console go to the file directory and run `bash ./vendor/laravel/sail/bin/sail up`.
+2. To use the website, simply clone the repository and in your ubuntu console go to the file directory of the project and run `bash ./vendor/laravel/sail/bin/sail up`.

 3. Connect to the Database by opening mySQL Workbench and conect to Database with the password: `password`.